sspacecadett/harley/README.md

 ![](https://github.com/sspacecadett/harley/blob/main/harleyrecolored.png)

 I needed a project outside of my GIS studies to expand my Python prowess and remembered dank memer's super fun blackjack feature I used to play years ago.
 This is a severely neutered version at the moment, but I might expand it in the future to be a bit more comprehensive.
-For the time being, it exists as little more than a fun personal project for a private discord server.
+For the time being, it exists as little more than a fun personal project.

 ***
 **Current functions:**